File IQ Installation for AWS EC2

 2. Click Connect Volume.
 The Remotely Accessible Volumes pane appears.

-3. Click Refresh Connections and wait for it to complete.
+3. Click Refresh Connections and wait for the process to complete.

-4. For eachthe volumes for whichthat you set up remote access to the File IQ Appliance (step 2 above), click Edit Connections.
+4. For the volumes for which you set up remote access to the File IQ Appliance (step 2 above), click Edit Connections.
 The Connect/Disconnect Volume dialog box appears.

 5. In the Filers section, enable the File IQ Appliance checkbox.